broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 #### gnomAD v4.0 exomes Hail Table annotations

-Note that joint frequency, including filtering allele frequency, is available on this table.
-However, for the most up to date version of joint frequencies, please see our [new resource](https://gnomad.broadinstitute/downloads#v4-standalone-joint-faf)

 Global fields:

 - `freq_meta`: Allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.